On 1 January 2017, I started my first house and pet sitting gig.

 Whilst at Julie’s, I had a Skype call with Julie Bryant (founder of Naked Dragon Events) and she asked if I’d be interested in doing a house-sit with her in Turkey flying out on 26 May and returning on 29 June.
 She didn’t need to ask twice – five weeks in the sun was a YES for me!
 We confirmed and sorted our flights out a few months later.
 Lesson for me – book flights straight away as the price had doubled by the time we booked (it was a bank holiday weekend).

-My second house-sit came through word of mouth from Julie Bryant (creator of Naked Dragon Events) who had seen in one of the house sitting forums that Sue and Wayne Morris from Staylybridge needed a house-sitter urgently as the one they had lined up had broken a leg so unable to walk their dog She asked if I was able to help – and I was delighted to.
+My second house-sit came through word of mouth from Julie Bryant who had seen in one of the house sitting forums that Sue and Wayne Morris from Staylybridge needed a house-sitter urgently as the one they had lined up had broken a leg, therefore unable to walk their dog.
+She asked if I was able to help – and I was delighted to.
 I went to visit them and agreed to look after Cosmo the English Springer Spaniel, Cookie and JJ the lovely ginger cats, and Rafiki the Bearded Dragon.
-I loved my time in Staylybridge in the lovely modern detached house which was cosy and warm – a contrast from the first house which was beautiful, had stunning views over the countryside but very cold.
+I loved my time in Stalybridge in the lovely modern detached house which was cosy and warm – a contrast from the first house which was beautiful, had stunning views over the countryside but very cold.
 The first day, I sat down to do some work in the conservatory but found myself distracted with the view of the garden and countryside which was heavenly.
-I focused on my essential oil business in-between walking Cosmo in the local area and playing with Rafiki as I’ve never spent much time with our reptiles before.
+I focused on my essential oil business in-between walking Cosmo in the local area and playing with Rafiki as I’ve never spent much time with reptiles before.
 The cats loved cuddles and we were a very happy family.

-Whilst staying in Stalybridge, I enjoyed spending time at The Monastery supporting their free Healing Days (the first Sunday in the month) offering free iTovi Bioresonance Scans and essential oil consultations with personalised report which proved to be very popular.
+Whilst staying in Stalybridge, I enjoyed spending time at The Monastery supporting their free Healing Days (which take place the first Sunday in every month).
+With my team, we offer free iTovi Bioresonance Scans and essential oil consultations with personalised report which prove to be very popular.
 After seeing one of my Facebook Live postings, one friend, Gillian Prior, recognised her house and we arranged to go for a walk through Stalybridge National Park and up to the reservoirs.
-We were joined by Lois Stevenson and had a fab afternoon out with Cosmo who never tired of playing fetch with his ball or sticks which he’d pick up and become fixated on.
+We were joined by our friend Lois Stevenson and had a fab afternoon out with Cosmo who never tired of playing fetch with his ball or sticks which he’d pick up and become fixated on.

 I was invited by Diane Hughes to teach a Raw Chocolate & Essential Oils Class at her home on 7 March and took Cosmo the dog with me to play with Diane’s English Springer Spaniel Cassie.
 Kerry Dawson attended the class with her gorgeous golden Cockapoo puppy called Walter who enjoyed playing with Cosmo and Cassie.
 Kerry asked if I’d be able to look after Walter and her cat Tinks from 22 March to 10 April and the dates tied in purrfectly!